rbarbalat/Cypher/README.md

       ```

-* Returns a list of all members of a Channel
+* Returns a list of all members of a channel.
+Each member is a dictionary.

     * `GET /api/channels/<int:id>/members`